 - Insulation (such as loft, cavity wall or floor insulation)

-- Low carbon heating (such as heat pumps, biomass boiler or solar thermal)
+- Low carbon heating (such as a heat pumps, biomass boiler or solar thermal panels)

 In addition, households can use vouchers for further energy-saving measures.
 These include one or more of the following:

 - Double/triple glazing (only where replacing single glazing)